 Designate a Focal Point

 Your room's focal point is where people's eyes will fall when they first walk into your room.
-If you don't have a natural focal point like a large fireplace or mantle, create one with an oversized mirror, a piano or extra large artwork, as seen in this stunning room from Studio McGee.
+If you do not have a natural focal point like a large fireplace or mantle, create one with an oversized mirror, a piano or extra large artwork, as seen in this stunning room from Studio McGee.

-Once you've decided upon your focal point, decorate the room around it for a cohesive feel.
+Once you have decided upon your focal point, decorate the room around it for a cohesive feel.
 Just be sure to pay attention to the vibe your focal point is giving off.
 If you have a beautiful fireplace, for example, a quick makeover can change the entire look of your living space and add a fresh, updated feel.

 03 of 06